-That is why I love the Featherlight leash.
+That is why I love the Gentle leash.
 It is light and has great shock-absorbing properties.
-Click here for more info and if you are interested in learning more about neck injuries by collars, click here for an article called “One jerk can cause a lot of damage".
+If you are interested in learning more about neck injuries by collars, click here for an article called “One jerk can cause a lot of damage."

 © Dr. Peter Dobias, DVM

 Dr. Peter Dobias, DVM has 30 years of experience as a veterinarian.
 He graduated as a Doctor of Veterinary Medicine in 1988 in the Czech Republic and obtained the Canadian Certificate of Qualification in 1995.
 He is currently licensed in the European Union, and his unique approach to healing and nutrition helps holistically minded dog lovers worldwide.